nitish906/nitish906/README.md

 <h2>Stats</h2>

-if you like what i do, maybe consider buying me a coffee/tea
+<h3>if you like what i do, maybe consider buying me a coffee/tea</h3>

 <a href="https://www.buymeacoffee.com/Tazammul" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>
 <br>